-The talented eye surgeons of Solomon Eye Physicians and Surgeons strive to help all of their patients realize their dreams of clear vision without glasses.
-Recognizing that not all individuals are LASIK candidates, Dr. Jonathan Solomon and Dr. Stephen Solomon offer several variations of laser eye surgery, including PRK and LASEK.
-They have extensive experience performing these procedures, and they have been recognized as leading Maryland PRK and LASEK surgeons.
+The talented eye surgeons of Solomon Eye Physicians & Surgeons strive to help all of their patients realize their dreams of clear vision without glasses.
+Recognizing that not all individuals are LASIK candidates, Dr. Jonathan Solomon is a nationally recognized eye surgeon, and he and his team offer several variations of laser eye surgery, including LASIK, PRK, RLE, and ICL.

 The PRK procedure was developed before LASIK, and it has helped millions of people worldwide achieve 20/20 vision or better.
 Since the introduction of LASIK, the PRK procedure has generally been reserved for eyes with inadequate corneal thickness.
 This is because the PRK procedure does not involve the creation of a corneal flap.
 Instead, the laser energy is applied directly onto the eye's cornea.